qyh214/wow_addons_private_use/AddOns/HandyNotes_BrokenShore/Libs/NoTaint_UIDropDownMenu/Docs/Readme.txt

 == How to use it ==

-* Add it to your toc.
+* Add UIDropDownMenu.xml to your toc.
 * Like ordinal code for UIDropDownMenu with "Lib_" instead.